Here’s what you need to know about nicotine if you want to QUIT smoking for good

 - Never having to suffer the disapproving looks of disappointment from friends or family members.

 - You will be setting a great example for children and other smokers.

 Are you under 35?

-If you quit before age 35, then your life expectancy is similar to someone who has never smoked.
+If you quit before age 35, then your life expectancy is like someone who has never smoked.